 A complete meal that comes together in 45 minutes and only requires cleaning one pan?
 This is a miracle meal.
 A few tips: if you really want your vegetables to carmelize, limit how much you stir them while they roast.
 You’ll want to make sure to flip the sausages once to brown both sides.
 You’ll be left with a dish that’s delightfully crisp at first bite, but also stays juicy and moist.

 The original recipe calls for sweet potatoes, broccoli, and brussel sprouts, which means the dish is full of protein, vitamin A, fiber, and other nutrients.
 The cinnamon and rosemary, along with the apples, make the dish both sweet and savory.
 Keep in mind the recipe is totally flexible.
 A budget trick is to substitute any seasonal veggies.

 Potatoes, peppers, and polish sausage: this hearty meal will keep your family full.
 No need for midnight snacking here!
 To keep things from getting boring, you can serve this dish in a variety of ways: pair it with potato pancakes, layer it on a baked potato, serve it with mashed potatoes, or plate it on a bed of buttered noodles.

-When the temperature starts to dip, we start craving comfort food, and this dish fits the bill perfectly.
+When the temperature starts to dip, I start craving comfort food, and this dish fits the bill perfectly.
 Peppers, zucchini, and celery make for a healthy and beautiful vegetable blend.
 Paired with couscous, it’s unique and filling.
 You’ll be reaching for this recipe over and over again come Fall and Winter.